gnairooze/simple-identity-server/code/SimpleIdentityServer/SimpleIdentityServer.CLI/README.md

 ## Configuration

-Update the `appsettings.json` file with your database connection string:
+Add system environment variable for the database connection string named `SIMPLE_IDENTITY_SERVER_DEFAULT_CONNECTION_STRING`, or alternatively, you can set it in the `appsettings.json` file. update the `appsettings.json` file with your database connection string:

 ```json
 {